-You might not be able to get cover for certain destinations, especially if the Foreign Commonwealth Office (FCO) has advised against travel there.
+You might not be able to get cover for certain destinations, especially if the Foreign, Commonwealth and Development Office (FCDO) has advised against travel there.

 If you and your partner are regular travellers, it might be worth getting annual or multi-trip couples travel insurance, rather than multiple single trip policies

 Travel insurance for a couple might be cheaper, but individual policies might offer better cover, especially when it comes to adventurous sports.